PrachiSharma98/DataStructures--LinkedList/README.md

-#Hey there this is the repo for mostly asked linked linked questions and to brush up your concepts before interviews :)
+#Hey there this is the repo for mostly asked linked list questions and to brush up your concepts before interviews :)